tsvbits/tsvbits.github.io/src/pages/about/index.md

 Obviously about programming, table tennis and other things that I decided to write about :smile:

 ## Footnote

-Please note that this blog, it's content and opinions are my own.
+Please note that content in this blog and opinions are my own.